FIELD NOTES BLOG

 I want to pause here to talk about accessibility.
 Until that point, I had never needed accommodations, and suddenly, I needed a lot of them.
 If you know the environmental field, you know accessibility isn’t always easy to come by.
 Environmental work is notoriously physical, something I loved about it, and with my new limitations I didn’t know how I would fit in.
 But my worries were short-lived, because everyone at Severson made sure I had what I needed to succeed.
 From helping set up lessons, to guiding hikes when I couldn’t, to Liz and Jillian literally pushing me in a wheelchair around the paved loop so I could actually see the pond I was teaching about, everyone went out of their way to help me.
 I never once felt like a burden, I only ever felt supported.
 That kind of care is rare, and I’ll always be grateful for it.

 During my time here, I’ve had the chance to wear a lot of hats (and sometimes costumes, too).
 I started as an education AmeriCorps member in 2023, leading field trips, homeschool lessons, and public programs, teaching kids about everything from prairie plants to creek critters.
 In 2024, I transitioned into a community science role, where I observed frog calling phenology, monitored salt concentrations in our waterways, and led restoration workdays with a wonderful team of volunteers.
 Along the way, I wrote educational blogs, created silly Instagram reels, and helped with events that brought the community together in the name of nature.
-These days, I’ve landed in the “other” category, a blend of community science, education, and “other” that included (but certainly wasn’t limited to): directing a stop-motion short, walking through cornfields to collect golf balls, and dressing up as a pirate to canoe one-handed around the pond for our summer camp.
+These days, I’ve landed in the “other” category, a blend of community science, education, and “other” that included (but certainly wasn’t limited to): museum curation, short film directing, walking through cornfields at night to listen for frogs, and dressing up as a pirate to canoe one-handed around the pond for our summer camp.

 Somewhere in the middle of all that, Severson taught me a few life lessons too.
 I learned what kindness in the workplace looks like.
 What it feels like to be part of a truly collaborative, supportive, joy-filled community.
 For the first time in my life, I looked forward to work every single day.
 And I can confidently say there wasn’t a single day I didn’t laugh until my stomach hurt.
 I made lasting friendships, learned from our land, and, most importantly, I learned from the community that makes Severson what it is.